Aerial view of Santiago, Chile with mountains in background

 X Gender Marker

-While non-binary genders are not officially recognized in Chile, as local law only recognizes the male and female gender binary, activists have put the issue on the table, and changes have been rapidly reflecting institutionally and socially.
+While non-binary genders are not officially recognized in Chile, as local law only recognizes the male and female gender binary, activists have put the issue on the table, and rapid institutional and social changes have followed.

-In 2022, Chilean activist Shane Cienfuegos was the first person in the country to get an official local ID with X gender marker.
-This decision was made by a judge, so it may not yet be extended to the whole non-binary population, but the expectation is that government and private organizations will begin to adjust their administrative documents for non-binary people.
+In 2022, Chilean activist Shane Cienfuegos was the first person in the country to get an official local ID with an X gender marker.
+This decision was made by a judge, and while it has not yet been extended to the whole non-binary population, the expectation is that government and private organizations will begin to adjust their administrative documents for non-binary people.

 While this happens, we encourage CIEE students to be prepared for some inquiry by local police while crossing the border.

 Chile is a relatively homogenous society and has only experienced immigration within the past few years.
 Chileans will be curious about foreigners and people of color.
 Chileans will normally have many assumptions about those who are different from them.
 It is also normal for Chileans to make racial generalizations.
-In Latin American society it is not seen as rude to call someone by their skin color, for example.
-Foreigners may attract a lot of attention in the streets, especially among people who have not seen many foreigners before
+In Latin American society, it is not seen as rude to refer to someone by their skin color, for example.
+Foreigners may attract a lot of attention in the streets, especially among people who have not encountered many foreigners before.

 To address both overt and latent racism and discrimination – although rare – CIEE Santiago staff are available to provide support and resources to help all CIEE students enjoy and learn from their study abroad experience, irrespective of – indeed, celebrating – our diverse racial and ethnic identities.
 CIEE Santiago is sensitive to the range of these issues and will provide information and support to proactively create an inclusive community.